Josue Soto

-Josue Soto (born January 3, 1989) is an American professional soccer player who plays as a midfielder for USL League One club Tormenta FC.
+Josue Soto (born January 3, 1989) is an American professional soccer player who plays as a midfielder.

 Career

 Academy

 Soto trained with the Houston Dynamo first team in the summers of 2008 and 2010, but he missed 2009 due to injury.
 He led the Dynamo Academy to the final of 2007 Dallas Cup, where the team lost in a penalty shootout.
 Soto was the second player to sign with the Dynamo Academy in its first month of existence, and he was announced on January 29, 2007, as one of two permitted players not residing in Dynamo's home territory.
-He stayed with his brother in Houston while training and competing with the Academy.
+He stayed with his brother in Houston while training and competing with the academy.

 College and amateur

-Soto split his collegiate career between Campbell in 2007-08 and Southern Methodist University in 2009-10.
+Soto split his collegiate career between Campbell in 2007-08 and Southern Methodist University in 2009–10.

 In 2007, Soto helped Campbell win Atlantic Sun Conference Tournament and advance to the NCAA tournament as a true freshman.
 He was named Atlantic Sun Conference Freshman of the Year, first team all-Atlantic Sun, and to Atlantic Sun all-freshman team.
 Soto was also named to all-South region third team by NSCAA and a second team freshman all-America by College Soccer News.
 He started all 22 games and notched eight goals and six assists, ranking in top five in conference in six different categories.
 Soto earned MVP honors at the Richmond Challenge Cup.
-He also scored opening penalty kick in 5-4 championship game shootout win over Jacksonville after 1-1 tie.
+He also scored opening penalty kick in 5-4 championship game shootout win over Jacksonville after 1–1 tie.
 Soto led Campbell with five of 12 shots in 2-0 NCAA tournament loss at No. 20 ranked Furman.

 In 2008, he led Campbell and the Atlantic Sun Conference with 11 assists in 18 games.
 He ranked fourth nationally with 0.61 assists per game.
 Soto scored a goal and added two assists against Belmont in the Atlantic Sun semifinals, Campbell's school-record 12th consecutive win.
-He scored a penalty kick goal and had two assists in Atlantic Sun Conference championship game against Jacksonville, but Campbell fell to a 4-3 defeat and failed to make the NCAA tournament.
+He scored a penalty kick goal and had two assists in Atlantic Sun Conference championship game against Jacksonville, but Campbell fell to a 4–3 defeat and failed to make the NCAA tournament.

 The following year, he overcame pre-season injury to appear in 14 games with two goals and three assists in his first season at SMU after transferring from Campbell.

 In 2010, Soto was named a second team NSCAA all-Midwest region and second team all-Conference USA while leading SMU to NCAA quarterfinals.
 He led Mustangs with seven assists and scored seven goals, including a team-high four game-winners.
 Soto scored opening penalty kick in shootout win against Creighton in NCAA tournament second round.
-He had a shot from the top of the penalty area in the 11th minute to give SMU a 1-0 win over William & Mary in the third round.
+He had a shot from the top of the penalty area in the 11th minute to give SMU a 1–0 win over William & Mary in the third round.
 However, the Mustangs lost to No. 4 nationally ranked seed North Carolina in shootout in the NCAA quarterfinals.

 Soto also played for Carolina Dynamo in the USL Premier Development League.